LIPS-scheme/lips/REFERENCE.md

 ```
 (vector-append v1 v2 ...)

-Function return new vector by combining it's arguments that should be vectors.
+Returns new vector by combining it's arguments that should be vectors.
 ```

 ## vector-fill!